-Structure and dynamics of the bovine population

-- Number and age distribution of beef and dairy cattle, both alive and slaughtered - Husbandry systems, proportional to the total cattle population (beef/dairy, intensive/extensive, productivity of dairy cattle, co-farming of pig/poultry and cattle, geographical distribution of cattle and pig/poultry populations and of different husbandry systems)

-Surveillance of BSE

-Measures in place to ensure detection of BSE-cases:

-- Identification system and its tracing capacity - Date since when BSE is compulsory notifiable and criteria for a BSE-suspect - Awareness training (when, how, who was trained) - Compensation (since when, how much in relation to market value, payment conditions) - Other measures taken to ensure notification of BSE suspects - Specific BSE-surveillance programs and actions - Methods and procedures (sampling and laboratory procedures) used for the confirmation of BSE-cases Results of BSE-surveillance: - Number of cattle, by origin (domestic/imported), type (beef/dairy), age, method used to confirm the diagnosis and reason why the animal was examined (CNS, BSE-suspect, BSE-related culling, other) - Incidence of reported BSE-cases by year of confirmation, by birth cohort of the confirmed cases, and if possible type of cattle
+Structure and dynamics of the bovine population - Number and age distribution of beef and dairy cattle, both alive and slaughtered - Husbandry systems, proportional to the total cattle population (beef/dairy, intensive/extensive, productivity of dairy cattle, co-farming of pig/poultry and cattle, geographical distribution of cattle and pig/poultry populations and of different husbandry systems) Surveillance of BSE Measures in place to ensure detection of BSE-cases: - Identification system and its tracing capacity - Date since when BSE is compulsory notifiable and criteria for a BSE-suspect - Awareness training (when, how, who was trained) - Compensation (since when, how much in relation to market value, payment conditions) - Other measures taken to ensure notification of BSE suspects - Specific BSE-surveillance programs and actions - Methods and procedures (sampling and laboratory procedures) used for the confirmation of BSE-cases Results of BSE-surveillance: - Number of cattle, by origin (domestic/imported), type (beef/dairy), age, method used to confirm the diagnosis and reason why the animal was examined (CNS BSE-suspect BSE-related culling other) - Incidence of reported BSE-cases by year of confirmation by birth cohort of the confirmed cases and - if nossible - type of cattle BSF related culling - Culling schemes, date of introduction & criteria used to identify animals that are to be culled - Information on animals already culled in the context of BSE Import of Cattle and MBM (Note: Somen ambros or over not seen as an affective transmission route Import of Calle and MDM (Note: Semen, emoryos of ova not seen as an effective transmission route: MRM is used as proxy for mammalian protein as animal food) Imports of live actile and/or MPM from LIV and other DSE affected countries - Imports of five caute and/of MBM from OK and other BSE-affected countries - Information that could influence the fisk of imports to carry the BSE agent (BSE-status of the fields of Main imported cattle, precise definition of the imported annual protein, etc.) - Main imports of five cattle and/or MDM from other countries - Use made of the imported cattle of MBM Feeding - Domestic production of MBM and use of MBM (domestic and imported) - Domestic production of composite animal feed and its use - Potential for cross-contamination of feed for cattle with MBM during feed production, during transport and on-farm, measures taken to reduce and control it, results of the controls MBM-bans - Dates of introduction and scope (type of animal protein banned for the use in feed in different species, exceptions, etc.) - Measures taken to ensure and to control compliance - Methods and results of compliance control SBM-bans (SBM: Specified Risk Material, i.e. material posing the highest risk of infection) - Dates of introduction and scope (definition of SRM, use made of SRM, exceptions from /target animals of the ban, etc.) - Measures taken to ensure and to control compliance - Methods and results of compliance control Rendering - Raw material used (type: Slaughterhouse offal including SRM or not, other animal waste, fallen stock, etc.; annual amounts by type of raw material) - Process conditions applied (time, temperature, pressure; batch/continuous;) and their share of the annual total domestic production) Table 2 Information factors for assessing the CRP Note: all information should be available Table 2 - Into mation factors for assessing the ODE Note, an information should be available for the period from 1980 onwards and be presented on an annual base.

-BSE related culling

-- Culling schemes, date of introduction & criteria used to identify animals that are to be culled - Information on animals already culled in the context of BSE

-Import of Cattle and MBM (Note: Semen, embryos or ova not seen as an effective transmission route.
-MBM is used as proxy for mammalian protein as animal feed)

-- Imports of live cattle and/or MBM from UK and other BSE-affected countries - Information that could influence the risk of imports to carry the BSE agent (BSE-status of the herds of origin of imported cattle, precise definition of the imported animal protein, etc.) - Main imports of live cattle and/or MBM from other countries - Use made of the imported cattle or MBM

-Feeding

-- Domestic production of MBM and use of MBM (domestic and imported) - Domestic production of composite animal feed and its use - Potential for cross-contamination of feed for cattle with MBM during feed production, during transport and on-farm, measures taken to reduce and control it, results of the controls

-MBM-bans

-- Dates of introduction and scope (type of animal protein banned for the use in feed in different species, exceptions, etc.) - Measures taken to ensure and to control compliance - Methods and results of compliance control

-SBM-bans (SBM: Specified Risk Material, i.e. material posing the highest risk of infection)

-- Dates of introduction and scope (definition of SRM, use made of SRM, exceptions from /target animals of the ban, etc.) - Measures taken to ensure and to control compliance - Methods and results of compliance control

-Rendering

-- Raw material used (type: Slaughterhouse offal including SRM or not, other animal waste, fallen stock, etc.; annual amounts by type of raw material) - Process conditions applied (time, temperature, pressure; batch/continuous;) and their share of the annual total domestic production)

-Table 2 - Information factors for assessing the GBR Note: all information should be available for the period from 1980 onwards and be presented on an annual base.
 For the purpose of the GBR-assessment reasonable worst case assumptions have been used whenever the information was not complete.